John-Weymark/John-Weymark.github.io/_pages/research.md

 <br>
 81. Bhaskar Dutta, Anirban Kar, and John A. Weymark, “Strategy-Proof Club Formation with Indivisible Club Facilities,” <i>Review of Economic Design</i>,  Well-Designed Incentive Schemes: Special Issue in Honor of Semih Koray (Part 1), 2022, Vol. 26, No. 3, September, pp. 261–284.
 <a class="hover" href="https://link.springer.com/article/10.1007/s10058-021-00251-w" target="_blank"> Link to the published version. </a><br>
-84. Sarah E. Friedman and John A. Weymark, "Precedent-Based Judgment Aggregation in the US Supreme Court," <i>Revue Économique</i>, Special Issue in Homage to Philippe Mongin, 2022, Vol. 73, No. 6, November, PP. 1069--1091.
+84. Sarah E. Friedman and John A. Weymark, "Precedent-Based Judgment Aggregation in the US Supreme Court," <i>Revue Économique</i>, Special Issue in Homage to Philippe Mongin, 2022, Vol. 73, No. 6, November, pp. 1069–1091. <a class="hover" href="[https://link.springer.com/article/10.1007/s10107-021-01729-9](https://www.cairn.info/revue-economique-2022-6-page-1069.htm?contenu=article)" target="_blank"> Link to the published version. </a>
 <br>
 82. Paul H. Edelman, Martin Van der Linden, and John A. Weymark, “The Core of a Transferable Utility Game as the Solution to a Public Good Market Demand
 Problem,” <i>Mathematical Programming Series B</i>, Special Issue: Mathematical Optimization for Fair Social Decisions: A Tribute to Michel Balinski, forthcoming.